-Below is a list of online classes and resources that you and your kids can enjoy while practicing social distancing during the COVID-19 pandemic.
+With school years winding down and many summer camps for kids canceled, creating opportunities for learning and creating are going to be helpful and important this summer.
+Below is a list of online classes and resources that you and your kids can enjoy while practicing social distancing and staying safer at home.
 Some are free or discounted, and some links are affiliate links.
 I hope this is helpful to you!

 ABC Mouse: If you have kids under 7, ABCMouse is wonderful.
 We have been subscribers for 6 years and all of our kids have used it to learn reading, writing, math, science, social studies and more.
 It makes learning fun through activities and games.
 Right now save 74% off by getting two months for just $5.
 After that it is $9.95 a month, or you can easily cancel.
 You can also get a year-long subscription for just $59.95, which is nearly 50% off.
 Try it today.

 Adventure Academy: From the creators of ABCMouse, Adventure Academy offers learning games and videos for reading, math, science and more for kids ages 8-13.
 We just signed up for it and Adeline absolutely loves it.
 Try it FREE for one month today!
 You can also get one year for just $59.95, which saves you nearly 50% off (more than 5 months free).